Biol551-CSUN/Kerchen/README.md

   This is the **first** script that I am uploading.

 #### What was done:
+* Proper file structure for use in R
 * It loads _two_ scripts and imports data.
 * The data was checked to make sure that it was the correct file/type.